PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 | --- | --- |
 | [Lan Su Chinese Garden](https://lansugarden.org/) | Organization |

 No signup available for the booths.
 The space is very limited as we will leave more space for activities. please contact us directly if you are interested.
+Type of vendors we are looking for includes NPOs, Chinese/Asian food, crafts and traditional clothing.

 ### Proud Sponsors